elba7r/system/erpnext/docs/user/videos/learn/leave-management.md

 **Duration: 2:49**

-This tutorial walks you through leave processing in Revalue.
+This tutorial walks you through leave processing in ERPNext.
 Firstly, various leaves are allocated to Employees for a year.
 As and when needed, Employees apply for leave.
 Their application is reviewed and approved or rejected by Leave Approver.
 On approval/submission of Leave Application, leave allocated to Employee is reduced.